Insurance Against Homelessness

-As of mid-2015, there were 4,500 homeless families receiving emergency assistance (“EA”), of which 1,250 were in overflow hotel rooms.
+In Massachusetts there are roughly 15,000 people experiencing homelessness at any given time.
+As of mid-2015, for example, there were 4,500 homeless families receiving emergency assistance ("EA"), of which 1,250 were in overflow hotel rooms, with some individuals in shelter and the balance unsheltered.
 The numbers bounce around, but they are chronically non-zero.

 The Commonwealth pays around $3,000 per family per month to provide shelter.
 The average stay is 10 months.

 Now consider this: On any given day, private landlords in Massachusetts have enough vacant units to take all of these families out of shelter and hotels.
 And these units could be rented for on average just $1,000 per family per month.

 Landlords don't typically vie for homeless applicants because they have minor CORI (criminal histories) and a very unstable housing history.
 What can be done to encourage landlords to take in the homeless?

 Hundreds of MassLandlords members (and counting) are intrigued by the "landlord tenant guarantee".
 The idea is to insure a private landlord (up to some limit) for damage, unpaid rent and attorney's fees if they take a tenant out of shelter or motel housing.
 This guarantee eliminates the perception of risk.
 Supportive services and permanent rental subsidy are still necessary to keep the family or individual stably housed.